inspire-1a03/pip-2021-nilayyousefi/inquiry.md

 nav_order: 4
 ---

-# Self-directed inquiry
+# Inquiry and Data

 ## 1. Inquiry 1

-> Q1: How has the number of positive COVID-19 cases versus recoveries comapred across Canada?
+> Q1: How has the number of positive COVID-19 cases versus recoveries compared across Canada?

 <!-- Paste your embed code for your figure below-->